 MEATBALL RATIO – MASTER RECIPE

 You can decide the ratio of beef to pork or use all beef: we use a ratio of between 60-80% beef mince and 40-20% pork mince depending on our recipe.
 For meatballs with pasta for example, we use 70% beef to 30% pork.
 For firmer meatballs that won’t fall apart we use a higher ratio of beef (80/20 ratio of beef to pork).
 Where the meatball can be softer – say if you are adding them to a tomato sauce for pasta, we use more pork.
+You can also make mini-meat loaves (see our photograph).
+You get 8 mini-meat loaves from 900g of meat and bake them for 25-30 minutes at 200C/400F/Gas 6 until golden and cooked through.

 – For 450g of meat, we soak 40g breadcrumbs (about a slice of white bread with crusts removed) in milk, and add them to the mixture along with one egg and a little finely chopped fresh sage and rosemary.
 Season with 1 teaspoon of salt and a 1/2 teaspoon of freshly ground black pepper.